Health & Safety Dilemma: Are SHOs Failing Their Duty in Accident Cases? How Should We Respond?

 gnvhari

-1. Advising and preparing Safety Improvement Plans for the year in consultation with the Apex Safety Committee and General Works Manager.
+1. Advising and preparing Safety Improvement Plans for the year in consultation with the Apex Safety Committee and the General Works Manager.

 3. Coordinating and conducting all safety studies.

-4. Incorporating work permits / LOTO, wherever required, and monitoring compliance against the same.
+4. Incorporating work permits/LOTO wherever required, and monitoring compliance against the same.

 6. Advising and carrying out plant safety inspections to observe the physical conditions of work, work practices, and procedures followed by the workers, and providing advice on measures to adopt for removing unsafe physical conditions and preventing unsafe actions by workers.